justfortheloveof/mcp_searxng/README.md

 ## Features

-📉 **Token Efficient** – Low consumption structured format 💡 **Context Hints** – Customizable guidance for the LLM in server responses
+📉 **Token Efficient** – Low token consumption, structured format, full user control 💡 **Context Hints** – Customizable guidance for the LLM in server responses
 ⚙️ **Engine Control** – Configure exactly which SearXNG engines are queried
+🔄 **Engine Rotation** – Optional round-robin engine cycling
 🎯 **Smart Filtering** - Automatically filters out unresponsive SearXNG engines
-🔄 **Engine Rotation** – Optional round-robin engine cycling
 🔐 **Authenticated** – Support for private/secured SearXNG instances (Basic, Bearer, API Key)
 🛡️ **Secure** – SSL verification with optional custom certificate support
-📝 **Logs** – Comprehensive and configurable logging to review interactions
+📝 **Logs** – Comprehensive and configurable logging to review tool usage flow

 ## Installation

-The recommended way to install and use this tool is with `uv`
+The recommended way to install and/or use this tool is with `uv`

 ### From GitHub (Users)